eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 Download links are available from the [GlassFish Download page](download.md).

 In this summer 2024 release of GlassFish we added several new features.
 Specifically new is an admin command logger, which logs graphical interactions with the admin UI for usage in scripts.
-GlassFish now also allows resource references in persistence.xml, and we added a great new feature where we are creating temporary snapshots of the external application libraries during application startup, so any update of these is not longer system dependent.
+GlassFish now also allows resource references in persistence.xml, and we added a great new feature where we are creating temporary snapshots of the external application libraries during application startup, so any update of these is no longer system dependent.
 We also did a major refactoring of the aging TLS code and optimized the GJULE logging.

 ## May 31, 2024 -- Eclipse GlassFish 7.0.15 Available